Behavior¶

 This allows to see quickly the state machine graph of a regular expression’s DFA.

-For example the definition of the pattern FRUIT
+For example the definition of the pattern FRUIT can be plotted as shown below.

 define {